-Florida Real Estate License Renewal Basics
+Florida Real Estate License Renewal Requirements

 Florida has a 2-tier real estate license renewal system for both sales associate and broker licensees (both residential & commercial).

-Online Florida Real Estate Post-License Courses
+1. Complete Florida Real Estate Post-License Courses

-IMPORTANT - Course Completion Reporting
+Course Completion Reporting